Backstage Plugin Guide | PagerDuty

 • Account owner or global admin access to install new integrations.

-To Use the Integration
+Use the Integration

 • Ensure you have access to the Backstage or Portal instance.

-How it Works
+How It Works

 • Services are mapped between Backstage/Portal and PagerDuty.

-• Data syncs will automatically run at regular intervals to help ensure mapped data is kept up to date.
+• Data syncs automatically run at regular intervals to help ensure mapped data is kept up to date.

 There are two versions of the plugin: